Trinidad and Tobago–Venezuela relations: History

-Under Spanish rule, many Trinidad Amerindians died from new diseases introduced by the Spanish settlers and others were enslaved to harvest pearls at Cubagua island.
-To encourage the development of the lands the cocoa plantation economy was started in Trinidad.
 By 1720, most of the cacao plants died.
 Rumor has it there was a natural devastation of the existing Criollo trees on the island and so Forastero trees were planted.
 After cross-pollination with the few remaining Criollo trees, the Trinitario variety was born.
 Trinitario was known as "the world’s finest cocoa hybrid" bringing together the best of both worlds.
 However, throughout the 1700s, the Trinidadian cocoa plantations took huge hits which led to a near extinction of cocoa production on the island.

-By 1772, the Spanish capital of St. Joseph de Oruna had a population of 326 Spaniards and 417 Amerindians.
+By 1772, the Spanish capital of San José de Oruña had a population of 326 Spaniards and 417 Amerindians.
 Yet the houses consisted of mud huts with thatch roofs.
 In general, lacking gold, the island was poor and undeveloped, inducing many to leave.

-The community in Trinidad originated in the late seventeenth century as part of Captaincy General of Venezuela created by Charles III of Spain in 1777.
+The government of Trinidad was integrated as part of Captaincy General of Venezuela created by Charles III of Spain in 1777 under the principles of the Bourbons Reforms.
 In 1783, the Spanish Cedula of Population encouraged the migration of Catholic persons to Trinidad province and gave many incentives to lure settlers including exemption from taxes for ten years and land grants per the terms set out in the Cedula.
 The governor José María Chacón founded the city of San Fernando in 1784.
-He compelled the province's Cabildo (governing council) of San Jose de Oruña to move to Port of Spain and he limited its powers to the municipality.
+He compelled the province's Cabildo (governing council) of San José de Oruña to move to Port of Spain and he limited its powers to the municipality.
 The settlement of French Catholics on the island led to a rapid increase in the town's population and its geographical extension westwards.
 French planters of sugar cane with their slaves, free persons of color, and mulattos from neighboring islands of Grenada, Martinique, Guadeloupe, and Dominica migrated to Trinidad during the French Revolution.
 These new immigrants establishing local communities of Blanchisseuse, Champs Fleurs, Cascade, Carenage, Lopinot and Laventille.
 Trinidad's population jumped from just under 1,400 in 1777 to over 15,000 by the end of 1789.

-In 1797 the governor Chacón surrendered Trinidad to a Royal Navy fleet under the command of Sir Ralph Abercromby.
+In 18 February 1797 the governor Chacón surrendered Trinidad to a Royal Navy fleet under the command of Sir Ralph Abercromby.
 Sir Thomas Picton was the first governor of Trinidad as a British crown colony, with a French-speaking population of Catholic faith and Spanish laws.

-After the Island fell under British control in 1797, Spanish-speaking Venezuelans continued to settle in Trinidad, usually in connection with the civil wars and revolutions which followed the Venezuelan War of Independence.